-- Attractive; - Interesting; - Organised into genres and different levels of reading; - Encourage pupils to read; - Have Dyslexia Friendly signs, questions and notices displayed. - Role Play Area.
+- Attractive; - Interesting; - Organised into genres and different levels of reading; - Encourage pupils to read; - Have signs, questions and notices displayed. - 8.3 Role Play Area.
 Classrooms in the Foundation Stage and Year One have a "Role Play" area where print material is available to support children's learning through play.
 Class teachers in other year groups must decide whether a role play area is suitable for the ability/maturity of their pupils.
-It should contain: - A title, for example, "The Newsagents" or "The Bears' House" etc; - Signs; - Captions and questions; - Printed material appropriate to the theme. - 7.4 Each class has a collection of books.
+It should contain: - A title, for example, "The Newsagents" or "The Bears' House" etc; - Signs; - Captions and questions; - Printed material appropriate to the theme. - 8.4 Each class has a collection of books.
 Not all classroom books will be on display at any one time and books should be rotated over the year.
 Unsuitable, damaged or old books should be returned to the English Subject Leader.
-Classrooms should create a stimulating and rich reading environment in which books and other reading materials are presented in an attractive and interactive way. - 8.5 All classes have access to the School Library which offers a bright and stimulating environment for the enjoyment of books.
-Clearly labelled shelves house books which form the Accelerated Reader Programme.
-This is accessed by children in Key Stage 2 who are confident 'Lime' readers.
+Classrooms should create a stimulating and rich reading environment in which books and other reading materials are presented in an attractive and interactive way.

-8. Parents and Reading
+9. Parents and Reading

-- 8.1 We affirm the central role that parents play in helping young children to become readers and encouraging older readers to remain readers.
+- 9.1 We affirm the central role that parents play in helping young children to become readers and encouraging older readers to remain readers.
 Children are encouraged throughout the school to take books home; however, school should not be seen as the sole source of reading material.
-The importance of parents reading and talking to children about their reading cannot be over-estimated. - 8.2 Parents are encouraged to make comments in reading diaries, regarding pupil's progress.
+The importance of parents reading and talking to children about their reading cannot be over-estimated. - 9.2 Parents are encouraged to make comments in reading diaries, regarding pupil's progress.
 Teachers welcome these views and will discuss them with parents and pupils.

-9. Library
+10. Library

-9.1 Study skills are an important part of all pupils' learning.
+10.1 Study skills are an important part of all pupils' learning.
 Children in all classes should visit Barnstaple Library at least annually.

-10. Class Teacher
+11. Class Teacher